How to Improve Your Website Speed

 When it comes to websites, lack of speed kills.
 Your website might offer stunning design, riveting content, and excellent products and services, but all that could go to waste if your site is too slow.

 Why is Website Speed Important?

 Having a slow site can hurt your business in three significant ways.

 - Having a slow site will hurt your Google ranking.
-Google has used page speed as a ranking factor for desktop searches since 2010, and starting this July, Google will begin using page speed as a ranking factor for mobile searches as well.
+Google has used page speed as a ranking factor for desktop searches since 2010, and in July 2018, Google began using page speed as a ranking factor for mobile searches as well.
 If your site’s slow load times cause Google to rank it lower on the search engine results page (SERP), your audience is less likely to find it.